 Energy Bills Support Scheme (£400) and Alternative Fuel Payment (£200)

-Households in NI are to receive a single non-repayable payment totalling £600 to help with their energy bills, regardless of how they heat their home.
+Households in NI have been receiving a single non-repayable payment totalling £600 to help with their energy bills, regardless of how they heat their home.

 The payment is automatic and no application is required.
 If you get a message asking for your bank details, this could be a scam.
-You can report messages you think are suspicious at email@example.com.
+You can report messages you think are suspicious by emailing firstname.lastname@example.org.

 More info on what to do if you think you have believe you have received a spam call or message: Scams | nidirect